mthnguyener/pyproject_microservices/README.md

   - `streamlit`: Streamlit service with sample pages (missing test atm)
 - `scripts`: Folder with setup related scripts

-Notes: future updates could include
+Notes: future updates will include Endpoints as I continue to update other microservices

 ## Setting Up New Project
 1. From current project root directory, run: